Low-Carb Fish Taco Cabbage Bowls (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This low-carb and gluten-free recipe is great for any phase of the South Beach Diet or any other type of low-carb eating plan.
-If you make the dressing with full-fat mayo and you’re doing South Beach, I would have lower-fat choices for my other meals that day if you’re actively trying to lose weight.

-If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
+If you want nutritional information for a recipe, I recommend entering the recipe into this nutrition analyzer, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.